anpham6/android-docs/source/methods/squared.rst

   Can be used before saving rendered document to modify auto-generated |Node| attributes.

   :param target: |targetElement| (selectors are supported)
-  :param boolean? all: (:sub:`optional (projectId)`) Uses filter to return multiple results
+  :param boolean all: (:sub:`optional (projectId)`) Uses filter to return multiple results
-  :param string? projectId: Uses an existing project in the current framework
+  :param string projectId: Uses an existing project in the current framework
   :returns: |resultElement|
   :rtype:
     - |Node| or undefined